walt-id/waltid-identity/waltid-crypto/README.md

 ## How to use it

-The library offers the following key entities to work with:
+The library provides the following key entities to work with:

 - [LocalKey
   ](https://github.com/walt-id/waltid-identity/blob/main/waltid-crypto/src/commonMain/kotlin/id/walt/crypto/keys/LocalKey.kt) -